Kansas Sexual Battery and Rape Laws

 (Note: While the statutory language still makes same-sex acts illegal, a Kansas court held part of this statute to be unconstitutional and therefore unenforceable.)

-Penalties for Sexual Battery Crimes in Kansas
+What Are the Penalties for Sexual Battery in Kansas?

 Sexual battery occurs when an offender touches someone who is 16 or older without their consent and for the purpose of sexual arousal or satisfaction.